csucdsi/dsi-website-archive/content/post/2018-02-21-new-undergraduate-certificate-in-data-science-fall-18.md

 title: New Undergraduate Certificate in Data Science - Fall 18
 author: Robin Donatello
 date: '2018-02-20'
+tags:
+  - DSI
+  - curriculum
 slug: certificate
-categories:
-  - curriculum
-tags: []
-description: ''
 ---

 We are very proud to share with you that starting Fall 2018 Chico State will offer an Undergraduate Certificate in Data Science!